Itinerary: San Felice Circeo, Circeo National Park, Sabaudia

 - the villa of Domiziano is the biggest building in the park, and it is located next to the lake of Sabaudia;

-- Borgo di Villa Fogliano is a complex of some historical buildings from the late eighteenth century.
+- Borgo di Villa Fogliano is a complex of some historic buildings from the late eighteenth century.
 There are also an ornithological museum and a botanical garden, established as an exotic garden in the nineteenth century, but later it was abandoned so local plants have grown spontaneously as well, creating a rare combination of Mediterranean and exotic flora.

 San Felice Circeo (pic n°5, pic n°6) is the main city and one of the most important and popular attractions of the park.
 It is a very ancient town, in fact, Circeo was a Roman colony, then a possession of the Knights Templar in the Middle Ages, a fief of the Caetani and finally papal stronghold.